etiennedoidic/infection_risk_calculator/README.md

 ## Opening up the project
+The source codes for the calculator are located in /src/calculator.
+To see the notebook containing the underlying logic and sample runnings for the calculator, open calculator_walkthrough in /notebooks.
+To use run.py in command line, input python run.py [targets].
+We currently have the following targets available:
+More information of those sample runs can be found in the calculator walkthrough notebooks mentioned above.

 ### Responsibilities

-Source codes are located in /src/.

-To see the notebook containing the example EDA process, open Checkpoint_2_EDA in /notebooks.

-To use run.py, create a notebook at the root directory and import it, then input main(target), where target is a list of targets.
-Example run is: run.main(["eda_co2", "eda_humidity", "eda_light"]).
-If you want to run it in command line, input python run.py [targets].
-We currently have the following targets available: "eda_co2", "eda_humidity", "eda_light" and "data".
-Those "eda_(sensors_types)" targets gives visualization of correlation between PIR sensors and input sensors, and returns a dataframes containing the correlation in each rooms.
-The "data" simply print string "Data is already cleaned in checkpoint 2" because it's already cleaned by the author.
-More information about EDA can be found in the EDA notebooks mentioned above.

-### Responsibilities:

-* Etienne Doidic worked on the report and project structure.
+* Etienne Doidic built the structure and underlying logic of the calculator, and also the notebooks for walk through.
-* Nicholas Kho cleaned data and created graphs and notebooks, helped with EDA.
+* Nicholas Kho helped developing the calculator and migrated the codes to src.
-* Zhexu Li developed correlation calculations, developed source codes and updated most of the notebook.
+* Zhexu Li helped migrating the codes and updated the project structure.